 Your audience loves it when you pause during a speech or presentation.
-It accomplishes a great deal:
+It accomplishes so much:

 Case study of a powerful pause